Hey! An updated beta 2 was released on January 20, 2023.

 This build is not available from the normal Check for Updates mechanism in Logicly.
 It is only available for download from logic.ly/beta.
 Once I’m certain that everything is stable, I’ll release an official update for everyone.
 If you’re feeling adventurous, give the beta a try.
 If you’d rather avoid any possible new bugs, please wait for a stable build of Logicly 2.0 later this year.

-Tip: If you’re using Windows 11 or macOS 12 “Monterey”, I recommend jumping straight to Logicly 2.o, for the best experience.
+Tip: If you’re using Windows 11, macOS 12 “Monterey”, or macOS 13 “Ventura”, I recommend jumping straight to Logicly 2.o.
+This will give you the very best experience on these modern operating systems.

 I’m looking forward to your feedback!
 Thanks for giving it a try.